Celebrating Matariki values in our research

 Dr Pauline Harris Deputy Director Māori at the MacDiarmid Institute Massey University

-This year, Dr Harris has partnered with Kia Whitingia.
+Last year, Dr Harris partnered with Kia Whitingia.
 Led by Te Reureu Kotahitanga Limited and members of the community, Kia Whitingia is a Māori Energy collective that has installed solar energy systems on five marae and a number of homes in and around Te Reureu Valley.
 Along with a community battery and a peer-to-peer trading system run by OurEnergy, Kia Whitingia want to provide cheaper energy to homes in their community, addressing issues such as energy hardship, healthy homes and energy literacy.

 “It’s really important for Māori to be engaged in the energy sector, creating and owning their own energy, and developing systems that work for them.
 Kia Whitingia is leading the way in this,” Dr Harris says.

-During Matariki we acknowledge the leader of this initiative Graeme Everton (Tūwharetoa and Ngāti Raukawa) who passed away in February this year.
+During Matariki we acknowledge the leader of this initiative Graeme Everton (Tūwharetoa and Ngāti Raukawa) who passed away in February last year.
 Graeme was an innovator, an advocate for Māori rights and interests, and an entrepreneur.

 PhD student Jaye Barclay (they/them, he/him), from Ngāti Apa and Ngāti Hauiti, is developing a harakeke membrane for drinking water purification.